usegalaxy-au/website/_posts/2020-02-27-galaxy-global-paper.md

     - qcif
     - ausbiocommons
 ---
 A joint paper by Galaxy teams from Australia, Europe and the United States demonstrated how the COVID-19 genome data can be shared, analysed and reproduced in an efficient and transparent way.
-Find the paper at [https://www.biocommons.org.au/galaxy-covid-19](https://www.biocommons.org.au/galaxy-covid-19) and the workflows ready for use here in Galaxy Australia under Shared Data / Workflows.
+Find the paper at <a href="https://www.biocommons.org.au/galaxy-covid-19" target="_blank">https://www.biocommons.org.au/galaxy-covid-19</a> and the workflows ready for use here in Galaxy Australia under Shared Data / Workflows.

 Galaxy Australia Team